 413 Beltrami Ave NW, Bemidji, MN 56601

 For those traveling with their families, stopping at Headwaters Science Center is a must.
 Headwaters Science Center is a warm and welcoming place.
-Here, the sciences come alive through hands-on learning, an interactive exhibit floor, and fun activities.
+The sciences come alive here through hands-on learning, an interactive exhibit floor, and fun activities.

 The center sits on the headwaters of the Mississippi River.
-The center is open all year long and provides drop-in, interactive fun for all ages.
+The center is open year-round and provides all ages with drop-in, interactive fun.
 It is an excellent place for families to spend quality time together while learning about the natural world and science.

 6. Take a Stroll Through Bemidji’s Public Sculpture Walk